Skip to content

 New York City At Christmas 6

 As briefly mentioned in our Christmas Displays section above, ice skating in New York City is one of the greatest seasonal traditions.
-While a few of the ice skating rinks are open all year-round, there is no time that the activity feels as fitting as the winter season when the City is chilling and visitors are wrapped up from head to toe.
+While a few ice skating rinks are open all year round, there is no time that the activity feels as fitting as the winter season when the City is chilling and visitors are wrapped up from head to toe.

-For a fabulous festive skating experience, we would recommend visiting the iconic Rink At The Rockefeller Centre, the skating rink at Bryant Park’s Winter Village or the Wollman Rink to enjoy a skate amongst the beautiful Central Park scenery.
+For a fabulous festive skating experience, we recommend visiting the iconic Rink at The Rockefeller Centre, the skating rink at Bryant Park’s Winter Village, or the Wollman Rink to enjoy a skate amongst the beautiful Central Park scenery.

 New Year’s Eve In The Big Apple